monalvrz/Obstetric_Violence_Analysis/machine_learning/README.md

 The target questions from section P10_8 were saved in the y dataframe, while the relevant features were saved in the X dataframe.

+Gower was used to create a distance matrix that accounts for both categorical and continous data and then DBSCAN was used using the precomputed distance matrix to create the clusters according to the answers given at each of the sections.

 ## Train test split

 Using SKlearn train_test_split, the datasets were split by leaving 75% of the entries in the training dataset, and 25% for testing.
 The y dataset was stratified since the dataset is imbalanced.